Burden sharing woes to cloud Obama's trip to NATO summit

 Canada, the United States, Germany and Britain have each agreed to command a battalion in a new 4,000-strong NATO force on Russia's border.

-Ian Brzezinski, former deputy assistant secretary of defense for Europe and NATO policy under President George W. Bush, said the new force will be a real test of NATO's military readiness.
+Ian Brzezinski, former deputy assistant secretary of defence for Europe and NATO policy under President George W. Bush, said the new force will be a real test of NATO's military readiness.

 "European resources are increasingly strained," Brzezinski said.
 "After two and half decades of degradation, the European allies are having a tough time coming up with the forces for this forward enhanced presence."